K. Kamaraj: Congress presidency and imprisonment (1940–45)

-In 1940, Kamaraj was elected as the president of the provincial congress committee with Satyamurti serving as the general secretary.
-He conducted a campaign asking people not to contribute to war funds when Arthur Hope, the Governor of Madras was collecting contributions to fund the Allies in the Second World War.
-In December 1940, he was arrested under the Defence of India rules for speeches that opposed contributions to the war fund, and sent to Vellore prison.
+In 1940, Kamaraj was elected as the president of the Provincial Congress Committee with Satyamurti serving as the general secretary.
+He conducted a campaign asking people not to contribute to war funds when Arthur Hope, the Governor of Madras, was collecting contributions to fund the Allies in the Second World War.
+In December 1940, he was arrested under the Defence of India Rules for speeches that opposed contributions to the war fund, and sent to the Vellore Central Prison.
 While in jail, he was elected as a municipal councillor and chairman of Virudhunagar municipality on 31 May 1941.
 He was released from prison on 3 November 1941 and was handed the chairmanship of the council on 16 March 1942.
 He resigned from the post immediately as he thought he had greater responsibility for the nation and further stated that "One should not accept any post to which one could not do full justice".

-In August 1942, Kamaraj attended the All-India Congress Committee in Bombay and returned to spread propaganda material for the Quit India Movement.
+In August 1942, Kamaraj attended the All India Congress Committee in Bombay and returned to spread propaganda material for the Quit India Movement.
 The police were issued orders to arrest all the leaders who attended the Bombay session.
 Kamaraj did not want to be arrested before he passed on the message to the local leaders and evaded arrest by various means.
 After finishing his work, he surrendered to the police to be arrested.
 While he was in jail, Satyamurti died in March 1943.
-He was under detention for three years before being released in June 1945 and this was his last and longest served prison sentence.
-Kamaraj was imprisoned six times by the British for his pro-Independence activities, that added up to more than 3,000 days in jail.
+He was under detention for three years before being released in June 1945 and this was his last and longest term of imprisonment.
+Kamaraj was imprisoned six times by the British for his pro-Independence activities, totalling to more than 3,000 days in jail.